mach3builders/laravel-privatelabel/README.md

     </li>
 ```

-Add the the followin trait to the owner model of the config
+Add the following trait to the owner model of the config
 ```php
 use Mach3builders\PrivateLabel\Traits\HasPrivateLabel;